USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_appendixD_parallel_implementation.md

 There are a few approaches to parallelize an application, such as data-parallelism.
 Data-parallelism is a paradigm which decomposes data into "equal" sections and distributes them among allocated processors.
 Each processor works on the portion it owns.
 CMAQ parallel implementation is based on this methodology.

 CMAQ model operates on a 4D space (ncols, nrows, nlays, nspcs) and only the spatial domain is decomposed.
 When NPROCS number of processors is used to run CMAQ, NPCOL number of process out from NPROCS processors is assigned to the column dimension and the remaining NPROW number of processors is assigned to the row dimension (NPROCS = NPCOL x NPROW).
 In the case that the column dimension is not divisible by NPCOL, the remainder is distributed equally to NPCOL processors.
 The same thing applies to the row dimension.
-For example, given a 100 by 75 (column x row) data grid and six processors with three processors along the column dimension and two processors along the row dimension, the subdomain size in each processor (NCOLS x NROWS): PE 0 is 34 x 38, PE 1 and PE 2 are 33 x 38, PE 3 is 34 x 37, PE 4 and PE 5 are 33 x 37.
+For example (illustrated in Figure D-1), given a 100 by 75 (column x row) data grid and six processors with three processors along the column dimension and two processors along the row dimension, the subdomain size in each processor (NCOLS x NROWS): PE 0 is 34 x 38, PE 1 and PE 2 are 33 x 38, PE 3 is 34 x 37, PE 4 and PE 5 are 33 x 37.

 ![Figure D-1](./images/FigureD-1.png)

-**Figure D-1.**
+**Figure D-1 Domain decomposition illustration.**

 ## 2. Interprocessor Communication

 In some science processes such as advection, a processor requires data from neighboring processors (interprocessor communication) when the model runs on a distributed memory system.
 An interprocessor communication library, STENEX, was developed to provide simple and robust interface to handle various kinds of near neighbor communication.
 Near neighbor is defined as processors which are adjacent to itself (blue block) in the eight major geographical directions: N, NE, E, SE.
-S, SW, W, and NW.
+S, SW, W, and NW (Fig. D-2).

 ![Figure D-2](./images/FigureD-2.png)

-**Figure D-2.**
+**Figure D-2 A depiction of near neighbour processors.**

-As an illustration of interprocessor data access, consider the following piece of code executing on Processor 2 with a 2x2, 4-processor domain decomposition.
+As an illustration of interprocessor data access (Fig. D-3), consider the following piece of code executing on Processor 2 with a 2x2, 4-processor domain decomposition.
 It is clear that calculation at grid cell denoted by "X" requires data denoted by red dots which resided in near neighbor processor 0 and 3.

  DIMENSION DATA( NCOLS, NROWS )</br>